pgordineer/MPCNC-SKR1.3-TMC2208UART/README.md

 # MPCNC-SKR1.3-TMC2208UART
+UPDATE 03/30/2020
+Previous version would fail to compile, this platformio.ini is fixed and will now compile.

 Modified Marlin 2.0 firmware for the BigTreeTech SKR1.3 with TMC2208 UART drivers for the MPCNC.
 Includes dual end stops.

 Features: